Uraniborg: Research

 Shortly after construction it became clear that the tower-mounted instruments were too easily moved by wind, and Brahe set about constructing a more suitable observation site.
 The result was Stjerneborg ("castle of the stars"), a smaller site built entirely at ground level and dedicated purely to observations (there was no "house").
 The basic layout was similar to Uraniborg, with a wall of similar shape surrounding the site, although the enclosed area was much smaller.
 The instruments were all placed underground, covered by opening shutters or a rotating dome in buildings built over the instrument pits.
 The research done at Stjerneborg paralleled the work done at Uraniborg but their notes were kept separate so that the research gathered at the observatories could be used to ensure that all of the data was accurate.
-Work had been started to connect Stjerneburg to the Tycho's chemistry laboratory under Uraniborg but the tunnel was never completed.
+Work had been started to connect Stjerneburg to Tycho's chemistry laboratory under Uraniborg but the tunnel was never completed.